Jake Kumerow: Green Bay Packers

 On December 26, 2017, Kumerow was signed to the Green Bay Packers' practice squad.
 He signed a reserve/future contract with the Packers on January 2, 2018.

 On September 3, 2018, Kumerow was placed on injured reserve.
 He was activated off injured reserve on December 1, 2018 and made his NFL debut the following day, in a week 13 loss to the Arizona Cardinals.
 He also recorded his first career reception, an 11-yard pass from Aaron Rodgers, during that game.
 On December 23, he scored his first NFL touchdown on a 49-yard reception against the New York Jets at MetLife Stadium.

 Kumerow returned to the Packers on March 11, 2019.

 On April 25, 2020, the Packers re-signed Kumerow as an exclusive-rights free agent, which kept him under contract for Green Bay for another year.
-He was released during final roster cuts on September 5, 2020, shortly after Rodgers had publicly praised his play.
-As a result, Kumerow's release was later reported as a tipping point for Rodgers, who had developed a rapport with the receiver and was upset with Packers management over his departure.
+He was released during final roster cuts on September 5, 2020.
+Rodgers had publicly praised Kumerow's play during a press conference a day before his release.
+As a result it served as a tipping point between the team and Rodgers, who had developed a rapport with the receiver and was reportedly upset with Packers management over his departure.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 8, 2020, Kumerow was signed to the practice squad of the Buffalo Bills.
 He was elevated to the active roster on November 7, November 14, and November 28 for the team's weeks 9, 10, and 12 games against the Seattle Seahawks, Arizona Cardinals, Los Angeles Chargers, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 2, 2020.
 Kumerow caught a touchdown pass from Josh Allen against the Denver Broncos in week 15, helping convert a second and goal from the 22-yard line.
 He was waived on December 24, 2020 with starter John Brown returning from injured reserve.